Demian Voorhagen: Strategic Entrepreneurial Growth

 Now.

-At least deal with the rent seeking that takes place and in the financial system in terms of I know the amount of money that is taken well just but for whether it’s money transmission whether it’s ah credit card fees These kinds of things like crypto have an ability to ah.
+At least deal with the rent seeking that takes place and in the financial system in terms of the amount of money that is taken.
+Whether it’s money transmission, whether it’s credit card fees, these kinds of things like crypto have an ability to kind of attack those at a global level I think.

 34:54.25 – Demian Voorhagen

-Yeah, we don’t, we don’t.
-I mean yeah, it’s going to go where the conversation isn’t going to go where the conversation is going to go but I think on the topic of Blockchain like when you say the banks are adopting.
-It.
-You’re talking about a distributed ledger.
-That’s the core technology that they’re quite interested in and then when it comes to offering crypto to their customers or clients they run into regulatory issues in terms of not being able to comply either.
-They can’t comply with the regulations or the regulations aren’t clear so therefore they don’t want to touch it.and then they don’t want to custody the funds or custody the assets and and then don’t don’t offer it to yeah to mirror you.
+Yeah, we don’t.
+I mean yeah, it’s going to go where the conversation isn’t going to go, but I think on the topic of blockchain like when you say the banks are adopting it, you’re talking about a distributed ledger, that’s the core technology that they’re quite interested in, and then when it comes to offering crypto to their customers or clients they run into regulatory issues in terms of not being able to comply either.
+They can’t comply with the regulations, or the regulations aren’t clear so therefore they don’t want to touch it.
+And then they don’t want to custody the funds or custody the assets and then don’t offer it to mirror you.
 Let’s say is that right?
-Yeah, yeah, yeah, so what is it like when you think about new businesses?
+Yeah, so what is it like when you think about new businesses?

 37:01.46 – Demian Voorhagen

-That you do businesses that you would like to work with in terms of being a fractional head of growth is it predominantly like b to c is it predominantly b two b is it Sas is it ecom like who’s kind of in your sweet spot.
+That you do businesses that you would like to work with in terms of being a fractional Head of Growth is it predominantly like B2C?
+Is it predominantly B2B?
+Is it SaaS?
+Is it E-Comm like who’s kind of in your sweet spot?

 37:30.29 – Demian Voorhagen

 I’m open to talk with a lot of companies and typically after the first call we know if there’s going to be something that we can do together or not but so far most of the work.
-Has been in the more the b two b space I would say although as we said the mobile app that got most of the revenue increase or at least more than doubled in half a year that’s actually b two c but yeah I would say that the companies at least.
-Should be able to push some sort of innovation or kind of a strategy.
-So typically it ends up being kind of a tech company, a marketplace software as a surface, writing something involving software or coding because there’s a lot of different choices that you can make.
+Has been in the more the B2B space I would say, although as we said the mobile app that got most of the revenue increase or at least more than doubled in half a year, that’s actually B2C, but yeah I would say that the companies at least should be able to push some sort of innovation or kind of a strategy.
+So typically, it ends up being kind of a tech company, a marketplace software as a surface, writing something involving software or coding because there’s a lot of different choices that you can make.
 And the more choices you can make the better you need to make these choices as well, right?
 So the exact opposite would kind of be starting a bakery down the street.
-I mean there’s a very limited amount of things you can do from an innovating perspective or a proper strategy and.
-So yeah, it usually ends up being kind of in ah in the tech space at least and so far most of my experience has been early stage so pre-founding just after founding and the b two c app is currently the.
+I mean there’s a very limited amount of things you can do from an innovating perspective or a proper strategy.
+It usually ends up being kind of in tech space at least and so far most of my experience has been early stage so pre-founding just after founding and the B2C app is currently the..

 Makes sense.